CHURCHES WITHIN THE PRESENT

 Brook charge in 1899.
 At one time there

-were four church buildings on the charge: Torrey (1849), Smith Hill (1852), Rileyville (1871), Carley Brook (1886), Girdland (1894).
+were four church buildings on the charge: Torrey (1849), Smith Hill (1852),

-The Smith Hill class was organized in 1841 and erected their first
+Rileyville (1871), Carley Brook (1886), Girdland (1894).
+The Smith Hill class was organized in 1841

-taking place on September 26.
-The old
+and the dedication taking place on September 26.
+The old church building was sold and removed,

-church building was sold and removed, the space being filled in to form the present parking lot.
+the space being filled in to form the present parking lot.

 19. Sterling United Methodist Church